|

 or cool

-the phone is that you forget to check out how long it will last.
+the phone is that we forget to check out how long it will last.

 Depending on how often you use your phone, be sure to